LocalJoost/LocalJoost.github.io/_posts/2022-06-19-MRTK2-to-MRTK3--intercepting-a-raw-air-tap-like-with-IMixedRealityPointerHandler.markdown

 The new MRTK3 works with Interactables and Interactors, which is all very fine, but what if you want to have the user perform a regular air tap as a confirmation gesture, without anything specific to tap *on*?
 Now `IMixedRealityPointerHandler` is gone, this is not straightforward.

-Basic procedure is a follows:
+Basic procedure is as follows:
 * You have to find a ControllerLookup in your scene
 * This has both a LeftHandController and a RightHandController property of type `ArticulatedHandController`
 * If you look at `controller.currentControllerState.selectInteractionState.value` you get a value between 0 and 1 that gives you an idea if the user is performing an air tap, and if to, how far they are with it.